 Taejon Christian International School offers a high-quality, comprehensive education to international students.
 The TCIS educational experience is a holistic one that follows the International Baccalaureate (IB) system of education, which is highly regarded around the world as one of the most effective programs preparing students for the rigors of university and their future careers.

 IB’s programs work together to provide a seamless international education experience for students at ages 3 to 19.
-TCIS subscribes to the three IB programmes in order to ensure that a continuity and progression of learning, service, and action encompass a TCIS student’s life from a very young age until he or she is ready to enter tertiary education.
+TCIS subscribes to the three IB programs to ensure that continuity and a progression of learning, service, and action encompass a TCIS student’s life from a very young age until he or she is ready to enter tertiary education.
 The delivery of the IB Learner Profile, along with rigorous, sequenced academic standards at all grade levels, drives student learning and development over a series of years and a variety of experiences.

 Our youngest learners are encouraged and given opportunities to explore and inquire about the world around them.
 Elementary students, within the IB PYP framework, learn how to ask questions and test or find their answers.
 Children are guided through new experiences in a way that they begin to think more deeply and acquire processes for more effective personal learning.

 Beginning with data-driven, play-based learning in Kindergarten and gradually developing into real experimentation and research, students learn how to learn.

 Middle School | MYP

 Students in middle and early high school, having learned strategies for inquiry about the world, begin to think about their identity and the idea of place within the world.
 As they learn concepts across their subject classes, they also begin to look at the communities around them and how they can make a difference in serving people and groups, according to their gifts and passions.

 Academic rigor and workload gradually increase as students approach grade 10 and they prepare for their final two years in the DP program.